 Instructions

-Mix some water with the bicarbonate of soda.
-I used a whole packet of bicarbonate of soda and just added water slowly until I had a very thick paste type mixture.
+Mix a little water with the bicarbonate of soda.
+I used a whole packet of bicarbonate of soda and added water slowly until I had a very thick paste type mixture.

-Add a few drops of food colouring, mould into rock shapes and leave to dry for a few hours.
+Add a few drops of food colouring, mould the paste into rock shapes, and leave it to dry for a few hours.

 Once the rocks have hardened, slowly add vinegar and watch as they fizz and dissolve.